MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana-content.md

 Some customers use standard storage for their application servers.
 Because standard managed disks are not supported, as stated in SAP note 1928533, we recommend using Premium [Azure Managed Disks](/azure/storage/storage-managed-disks-overview) or [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction) in all cases.
 Note that a recent update to [SAP note 2015553](https://launchpad.support.sap.com/#/notes/2015553) excludes the use of Standard HDD Storage and Standard SSD Storage for a few specific use cases.

-Because application servers do not host any business data, you can also use the smaller P4 and P6 Premium disks to help minimize cost and benefit from the
+Because application servers do not host any business data, you can also use the smaller P4 and P6 Premium disks to help minimize cost.
+To understand the VM availability SLA associates with the storage types selection, please see [SLA for Virtual Machines](/support/legal/sla/virtual-machines/v1_9/).
-[single instance VM SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_6/) in case of a central SAP stack installation.

 For High-Availability scenarios [Azure Shared Disks](/azure/virtual-machines/disks-shared) features are available on Premium SSD and Ultra SSD [Azure Managed Disks](/azure/storage/storage-managed-disks-overview).
 Azure Shared Disks can be used with Windows Server, SUSE Enterprise Linux 15 SP 1 and above, or SUSE Enterprise Linux For SAP.
 Azure NetApp Files has file sharing functionality built in.

 For NFS Share scenarios, [Azure NetApp Files](/azure/virtual-machines/workloads/sap/hana-vm-operations-netapp) provides 99.99% availability (four nines) for NFS shares that can be used for /hana/shared, /hana/data, and /hana/log volumes.
 Using Azure NetApp Files-based NFS shares for the /hana/data and /hana/log volumes requires the usage of the NFS v4.1 protocol.
 For the /hana/shared volume the NFS v3 protocol is supported.

-Azure Storage and Azure NetApp Files both use [Cloud Witness](/windows-server/failover-clustering/deploy-cloud-witness) to maintain quorum in the pacemaker cluster with a device in the same Azure region.

 For the backup data store, we recommend using Azure [cool and archive access tiers](/azure/storage/blobs/access-tiers-overview).
 These storage tiers are cost-effective ways to store long-lived data that is infrequently accessed.
 You can also consider using [Azure NetApp Files Standard tier](/azure/azure-netapp-files/azure-netapp-files-service-levels#supported-service-levels) as a backup target or [Azure NetApp Files Backup option](/azure/azure-netapp-files/backup-introduction).
 For Managed disk the recommended backup data tier is the Azure cool or archive access tier.